equinor/appsec/snyk-guidelines/snyk_tagging_projects.md

 ## TL;DR

 * Omit official scan results for projects from the official Dashboard by setting the "Lifecycle stage" tag to "Sandbox"
+* For OpenSource project, set the project's "Environment" tag to "Distributed" (you will have to start typing for it to show up on the list)

 ## Filtering "noise" from scanning results